Anshlulla/Melodify/README.md

 * Instantiation: Creates instances of Loader, Padder, LogSpectrogramExtractor, MinMaxNormaliser, and Saver.
 * Pipeline Execution: Initializes a PreprocessingPipeline with instantiated components.
 Calls preprocess() method on the pipeline instance to process audio files located in AUDIO_FILES_DIR.

+## Train:
+* **Constants and Configuration**:
+  1. LEARNING_RATE, BATCH_SIZE, EPOCHS: Hyperparameters for training.
+  2. SPECTOGRAM_PATH: Path to the directory containing spectrogram data.
+  3. TARGET_SHAPE: Desired shape for spectrogram images after resizing.

+* **Loading Spectrograms**: The load_fsdd function iterates through spectrogram files in SPECTOGRAM_PATH, loads each file using np.load, adds a channel dimension (np.expand_dims), and resizes the spectrogram if its shape doesn't match TARGET_SHAPE.

+* **Training Function**: The train function initializes an Autoencoder model with specific architecture parameters (input_shape, conv_filters, conv_kernels, conv_strides, latent_space_dim).
+It then compiles the model, trains it on x_train data, and returns the trained autoencoder model instance.

+* **Main Execution**:
+  1. X_train is loaded using load_fsdd.
+  2. The train function is called to train an autoencoder on x_train.
+  3. The trained autoencoder model is saved using autoencoder.save("model").